wp-plugins/flyzoo/readme.txt

 == Description ==

+The perfect chat for your BuddyPress, bbPress and WooCommerce websites.

 Connect, engage and grow your audience: Flyzoo Chat has been designed for dating websites, online traders, gamers, radio stations, shops... and any other kind of website looking to boost engagement!

-The perfect chat for your BuddyPress, bbPress and WooCommerce websites.

 Three different layout modes and tons of features: start your 14-day free trial now!

-####Core Chat Features####
+####Chat Features####

 * **Hosted chat**: cloud based, built to ensure a fast message delivery without overloading your server